evilusean/Pysean/Obsidian/RecipSeanVault/RecipSean/Notes.md

 SQL?
 NoSQL?
 GraphQL?
 MongoDB? just use JSON?
 What about Schema?
 How is the app going to read each recipe?
 Should I get an API to just populate the DB? or build from scratch?

 What does each recipe need?
-ID / Core Ingredients / Embellishments / Utensils /  times in bold / Multiple languages dropdown instructions - how will I get the app to view these correctly / Pictures?
+ID / Core Ingredients / Embellishments / Utensils /  times in bold / Multiple languages dropdown instructions - how will I get the app to view these correctly / Pictures? / Favorites? /

-Search Feature - Ingredients list
+Search Feature - Ingredients list - or by name

 English + Slovak + Japanese? how will that work?

+Do I want most frequently clicked? this would require a dynamic count which means DB or it won't work on vercel - Could just add a 'Favorites' option in the schema